One Health Institute Staff

 Business Operations & Research Administration Officer

 Jessica Hunter is the Business Operations and Research Administration Officer for One Health Institute.
 She is alumni of CSU’s Warner College and University of Denver with areas of focus in Natural Resource Management and Environmental Policy and Management.
 She is also currently working on her Master of Science in Business Administration.
-With over 16 years of financial and administrative experience, Jessica enthusiastically joined OHI.
+Jessica brings over 18 years of financial and administrative experience to the One Health Institute.

 Beth Hayes photo